ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/10-rest.md

 4. `/customitems/{id}/delete` - browser sends a POST request to this URL to delete the item (this is invisible to the user)
 5. `/customitems` - browser is redirected back to the main page

+### Update UML Diagram

+At the end of this project, you should **update the UML diagram** for the project to include the new web application classes.
+You may choose to make multiple diagrams showing more detail within each package, and a summary diagram showing the relationships between the packages.

 ## Time Requirements

 Completing this project is estimated to require **2 - 5** hours.